aj0strow/weev/README.md

 > Weave together organized JSON documents with varied strategies

 Weev is used to turn complex ruby objects, like those used in Ruby ORMs (ActiveRecord, Sequel, DataMapper) into simple ones made up of Hashes, Arrays, Strings, and the like.
-This has been done with the `as_json` method, but that makes multiple representations of the same object very difficult.
+This task has traditionally been done with an `as_json` method.
+Weev is better at declaring multiple representations of the same object, and nesting them within relationships.

 To actually generate raw JSON from the serialized object, check out [MultiJson](https://github.com/intridea/multi_json).

-#### A few assumptions:
+##### A few assumptions:

 1. Every key in the JSON representations corresponds to a real ruby method
 2. Objects are *not* prefixed